aspencapital/candidate-project-automation/README.md

 * All values should be rounded down

-* We would like the application to be tested against the requirements above.
+* We would like the application to be tested against the description above.
 But that is only a starting place.
 Add any funtional or non-functional tests you see as approprite.
 Feel free to include mindmaps, decision tables, or other tools you use to design the tests.
-You can add BDD tests (Gherkin) or any other types you think appriate.
+You can add BDD tests or any other types you think appropriate.

-* You can use the language and test framework of your choice.
+* You can use the language and framework of your choice.

 * Make sure that your test scenarios and code are clear, demonstrate good practices, and that you include a README file explaining how to build and run your solution.